Last updated 9 min read

 Pros

-• A digital nomad's residence permit (pink slip) is easy to get
+• Digital nomad's residence permit (pink slip) is easy to get

 • Warm in winter